JHU-PL-Lab/www-fpse/assignments/project.md

 Note that any non-`opam` dependencies you will need to list in your `Readme.md` file.
 You can in fact add them to the `.opam` file with `depexts` but it is not trivial to do so we will not require it.

 #### Code Submissions
-We will put up three submission points in Gradescope for you to upload your zipped hierarchies for the Design, Checkpoint, and Final submissions.
-Please include all the source files needed to build the project but **no binary or other built files** - run a `dune clean` before zipping!
-If you have large datasets in files please put them on Google Drive or similar and provide a link - Gradescope gets unhappy if the submission is too large.
+We will put up three submission points in Gradescope for you to upload your submissions for the Design, Checkpoint, and Final submissions.
+You will be required in all cases to upload via GitHub.
+If you have large datasets in files please put them on Google Drive or similar and provide a link - Gradescope and/or Github may be unhappy otherwise.

 ## The FPSE Labs